 Norwood is committed to ensuring that all children are able to express their ideas in written form.
 We teach children to use a cursive writing script which supports children to correctly form each letter from the moment children begin to learn their sounds and to join their letters from Year 2 onwards.
 We teach letter formation through the programme Letter Join which can be accessed from home.
 Our home/school access has been set up to use our selected choice of letter formation.
 Log in details are provided for each child as they join Norwood.

 Children access the library once a week to explore the various books and learn about how a library works.
 We also value children listening to books being read to them and so during the week children listen to a class text.
-Our library is open from 8:15am to enable parents/carers to visit the library with their child/children to select books together.

 To support children to choose a variety of books in the library, displays are set up to share themes, authors or recommendations from children and adults.
 Children are exposed to books that have been shortlisted for national and global awards and engage with the voting process to extend their awareness of different types of book and develop enjoyment of reading.